• Skip to main content

 • Corn Starch + Water – This will act to thicken the soup.

 Don’t have enough milk?
 No problemo.
-Use a mixture of chicken stock and milk.
+Use a mixture of chicken broth and milk.
+Or swap out completely for heavy cream.

 For a creamier consistency, use crème fraîche.